 Disinsection is permitted under international law in order to protect public health, agriculture and the environment.
 The World Health Organization and the International Civil Aviation Organization stipulate two approaches for aircraft disinsection– (1) spray the aircraft cabin with an aerosolized insecticide while passengers are on board or (2) or spray or treat the aircraft's interior surfaces with a residual insecticide (residual method) while passengers are not on board.
-American Samoa has adopted a third method, in which aircraft are sprayed with an aerosolized insecticide while passengers are not on board.
+US territories American Samoa and Guam have adopted a third method, in which aircraft are sprayed with an aerosolized insecticide while passengers are not on board.

 Although the Report of the Informal Consultation on Aircraft Disinsection sponsored by the World Health Organization (November 6-10, 1995) concluded that aircraft disinsection, if performed appropriately, would not present a risk to human health, the report also noted that some individuals may experience transient discomfort following aircraft disinsection by aerosol application.